unkyulee/micro-journal/micro-journal-rev-2.1/guide.md

 ---

-## The Micro Journal Rev 2.1 Walkthrough
+## The Micro Journal Rev 2.1 - A Walkthrough

 The Micro Journal Rev 2.1 is not instant on.
 Because it is starting up Linux, it takes some time to boot.
 However, it is only about 20 seconds.
 For the first half of that 20 seconds, after you turn on power and hit the big button in front of the screen, you may not see anything on the screen and may think it didn't come on.
 Be patient.
 You will suddenly see all kinds of status lines on the screen.
 You don't need to be concerned about any of those lines flashing by.
 Finally it will drop you into a launcher menu.